 Similarly, some cars can have their immobiliser systems damaged if the key is in the ignition at the time.

-If this happens it will wipe the key, rendering it useless and meaning you'll be unable to drive until it has been taken to a dealer and re-programmed.
+If this happens it'll wipe the key, rendering it useless.
+This means you'll be unable to drive until you've taken it to a dealer and re-programmed.